Flood impacts to south-central MT remain

 U.S. Highway 89 from Junction Interstate 90 East and US 191 North to 3 miles north of Junction Interstate 90 East and US 191 North remain closed.

 Whitman says that state engineers with the Montana Department of Transport will be able to look over the bridge once the waters recede.
 Until they're able to declare it steady, Highway 69 will remained closed.
-Reason being: If the bridge collapses, it's remains could destroy parts of Highway 89 down the river.
+If the bridge collapses, its remains could destroy parts of Highway 89 down the river.

 The Point of Rocks Bridge on Highway 89 is still closed, but repairs are projected to be finished by the end of the week.